astroumd/lmtoy/docs/wishlist.md

   believe it is)

-* more header information passing from RAW to FITS, e.g. for ADMIT to work. more to come (e.g. HISTORY)
+* more header information passing from RAW to FITS, e.g. for ADMIT to work. more to come (e.g. HISTORY).
+Need to confirm if other things in CASA also work correctly.

-* write a weight map, needs to be tested if indeed M31 works better now.
-In the code you can also write out a 0/1 map which cells had a pixel inside.
+* writes a weight map, makes for better results in ADMIT.
+In the code you can also write out a 0/1 map which cells had a pixel inside, but this is not a flag.
+Can be emulated with otf_select=0 and a mask on that.

 * add otf_select=3 option to use a triangle convolution filter.
 In the end, normalizing to the same RMS, there are no noticable differences.
+Need a more detailed analysis like in SLR Appendix C.

 * buffer overruns in C gridder program.
-One solved, more to go it seems.
+One solved, more to go it seems. efence didn't help, there is a problem in netcdf as well.

 * by default, now only cells will be given a value if there was at least one pixel in it.
 This only works well for convex areas.
 For